pchubinskiy/wdi3_final_project/README.md

 Last.fm API

-+ Used to get info for top artists (most subscribed) and top five genres and artist is tagged with
++ Used to get info for top artists (most subscribed) and top five genres an artist is tagged with

 localStorage